Evidence-Based. Clearly Delivered.

 Risk factors in pregnancy for post-traumatic stress and depression after childbirth

-USPSTF: Final Recommendation Statement: Depression in Adults – Screening
+USPSTF: Depression and Suicide Risk in Adults Screening